 Zuzu, who rarely travels without me, chose the Chase Sapphire Preferred as her first rewards card.
 It had a lower annual fee and some different benefits vs the Sapphire Reserve.

-If you’re not an advanced points and miles person, the Preferred can be a fantastic gateway into the world of (almost) free travel.
+If you’re not an advanced points and miles person, the Sapphire Preferred is a fantastic gateway into the world of (almost) free travel.

 After holding both cards for several years now, we’re in a unique position to compare them directly based on our real experiences.